 Welcome to City Opera

 We are a professional chamber opera company.
-We produce opera from the rise of the genre in 1600 through to new opera alive in our own time.
-We present recitals and concerts that build our brand, widen our audience, and take our music to people where they live.
-We work in a metro area of 2.5 million people, and in a culture of tremendous creativity.
+We produce opera from its rise in 1600 through to new opera alive in our own time.
+We commission new Canadian opera.
+We present concerts and OnLine Opera that animate our brand, widen our audience, and take our music to people where they live.

 At City Opera, we are building a repertoire.
 Building an audience.
 And building a company.
 Welcome to the rising future of opera.

 The Board of Directors of City Opera Vancouver (City Opera) is thrilled to announce the appointment of Canadian conductor Gordon Gerrard as the organization’s next Artistic Director.

 The appointment is the culmination of extensive community consultation and a six-month search, following the retirement of City Opera’s Founding Artistic Director, Dr. Charles Barber, in January.